 Feelings of aloneness are exacerbated by the ideological differences that inform the sides of the value debate.
 Often, art teachers feel that educators diminishing the status of art are participating in the same apparatus that is regulating society’s opposition toward values associated with art.
 Art teachers’ instincts are to interfere with such a discourse.
 Therefore, navigating the gap between personal beliefs and the school’s expectations is complicated by feelings of guilt and duty.

 With all of these daily strifes, easy and reliable help is particularly valuable.
 Spending less time on planning lessons frees up time and energy for mental wellness and extracurricular problem-solving.
-Art teachers, enjoy these lesson-planning resources.
-They are process-oriented, image-driven, and free.
+Art teachers, enjoy these 16 free lesson-planning resources.
+They are process-oriented, image-driven, and totally free.

 The National Gallery of Art devotes a myriad of resources to art teachers and their students.
 The teacher page on NGA’s website provides free lesson plans that are organized by grade level.
 It also offers hi-res downloadable images of everything from portraits to classical paintings.
 With minimal funding, finding images and supplies to accompany lesson plans can be as difficult as the plans themselves.
 The NGA has you covered.
 Additional resources include links to borrow print and media as well as the NGAKids Art Zone.